Burnes outpitches Alcantara, Brewers edge Marlins 1-0 | Federal News Network

 Milwaukee (84-73) remained a half-game back of the Phillies for the third NL wild-card spot.
 Philadelphia snapped a five-game losing streak earlier in the day with a victory over the Nationals in Washington.

-Alcantara (14-9) struck out eight over his eight innings of work and held Milwaukee to five hits, two by rookie center fielder Garrett Mitchell.
+Alcantara (14-9) struck out eight over his eight innings and held Milwaukee to five hits, two by rookie center fielder Garrett Mitchell.

 Mitchell led off the sixth with a base hit up the middle, then stole second and moved to third on Willy Adames’ single before scoring the game’s only run on Rowdy Tellez’s sacrifice fly to the track in center.